Texas Tax Readings Group

 Have you discovered something new that you want to share with your tax research colleagues?
 The McCombs School of Business at The University of Texas at Austin is home to an active group of tax scholars in accounting and finance who comprise the Texas Tax Readings Group.
 The Texas Tax Readings Group meets regularly to read national colleagues’ new working papers.

-If you would like our comments, please send your working paper to Kathleen Powers.
+If you would like our comments, please send your working paper to Shannon Chen.

 From the papers we receive, we select several each semester that extend our existing research interests or help us learn about new areas.
 We hope to encourage your former students to apply to our doctoral programs so that we can continue to build our tax doctoral programs in accounting and finance with fresh minds and new ideas.
 We also encourage interested accounting applicants to learn more about the shortage of tax accounting professors and available doctoral funding through the Accounting Doctoral Scholar program.

 Yours very truly,

 Lillian Mills, Ph.D., Beverly H. and William P. O'Hara Chair in Business